9.9 Wage Withholding

 Withholding Limitations

-The Wyoming Child Support Program follows the guidelines set forth in the Federal Consumer Credit Protection Act (CCPA) regarding wage withholding limitations.
-The wage withholding limitations are as follows:
+The Wyoming CSP follows the guidelines set forth in the Federal Consumer Credit Protection Act (CCPA) regarding wage withholding limitations.
+The wage withholding limitations in accordance with 15 USC § 1673 Federal Restrictions on Garnishments are as follows:

 The maximum part of the aggregate disposable earnings of an individual for any workweek which is subject to garnishment to enforce any order for the support of any person will not exceed: